promie/tribute-page/README.md

 The Bootstrap classes that I've learnt and that was applied to this product are as follow:

-* jumbotron
+- jumbotron
-* thumbnail
+- thumbnail
-* caption
+- caption
-* blockquote
+- blockquote
-* cite
+- cite

-To view the project, please visit: https://promie.github.io/tribute-page/